Wolfdog: New World black wolves

 Genetic research has shown that wolves with black pelts owe their coloration to a mutation that first arose in domestic dogs.

 Genetic research revealed that wolves with black pelts owe their distinctive coloration to a mutation that entered the wolf population through admixture with the domestic dog.
 Adolph Murie was among the first wolf biologists to speculate that the wide color variation in wolves was due to interbreeding with dogs;

 "I suppose that some of the variability exhibited in these wolves could have resulted from crossings in the wild with dogs.
 Such crosses in the wild have been reported and the wolf in captivity crosses readily with dogs.
 Some years ago at Circle, Alaska, a wolf hung around the settlement for some time and some of the dogs were seen with it.
 The people thought that the wolf was a female attracted to the dogs during the breeding period.
 However, considerable variability is probably inherent in the species, enough perhaps to account for the variations noted in the park and in skins examined.
 The amount of crossing with dogs has probably not been sufficient to alter much the genetic composition of the wolf population."

 — Murie, Adolph (1944).
 "The Wolves of Mount McKinley" ISBN 978-0-295-96203-0.

 In 2008, it was discovered that a gene mutation responsible for the protein beta-defensin 3 is responsible for the black coat color in dogs.
 The same mutation was responsible for black wolves in North America and the Italian Apennines, with the mutation having arisen in dogs 13,000 to 120,000 years ago, with a preferred date of 47,000 years ago after comparing large sections of wolf, dog, and coyote genomes.
 Robert K. Wayne, a canine evolutionary biologist, stated that he believed that dogs were the first to have the mutation.
 He further stated that even if it originally arose in Eurasian wolves, it was passed on to dogs who, soon after their arrival, brought it to the New World and then passed it to wolves and coyotes.
 Black wolves with recent dog ancestry tend to retain black pigment longer as they age.

 North American gray wolf-domestic dog admixture

-As of 1999 in the United States, over 100,000 wolfdogs exist.
+As of 1999 in the United States, over 100,000 wolfdogs existed.
 In first-generation wolfdogs, gray wolves are most often crossed with wolf-like dogs (such as German Shepherd Dogs, Siberian Huskies, and Alaskan Malamutes) for an appearance most appealing to owners desiring an exotic pet.